-Corporate Treasury Services revenues are anticipated to be slightly lower due the normalization of rate passthrough in the Corporate Cash Management business, partially offset by growth in structured and flow trade finance solutions and lending.
-Institutional Client Services revenues are also expected to be slightly lower driven by a reduction in net interest income, partly offset by slightly higher fee income.
-In Business Banking, revenues are expected to be essentially flat compared to prior year, driven by business growth with stable interest income and lagging deposit payouts.
+Corporate Treasury Services revenues are anticipated to be slightly lower due the normalization of rate pass-through in the Corporate Cash Management business, partially offset by fee growth in Trade Finance & Lending and in Corporate Cash Management.
+Institutional Client Services revenues are expected to be slightly lower driven by net interest income, while fee income remains essentially flat.
+In Business Banking, revenues are expected to be essentially flat compared to the prior year, supported by higher commission and fee income and stable net interest income.